 Aphids are the most common pests among roses and other common houseplants.
 These are very small insects, barely one-quarter of an inch in size.
 Their colors, too, vary from green, brown, and black.
 All these factors make aphids elude your notice and destroy the plant before they are noticed.

 Aphids feed on the sap providing food to the leaves.
 Over time they multiply to such a large extent that they cause the most severe malnutrition in the rose bush.
 Initially, only small yellow and brown spots appear on the leaves of the affected plant.
+You can remove your rose bush to separate it from all the other plants.

 When an aphid infestation continues, the leaves start wilting first.
 This is followed by stem wilting.
 The flowers produced by the affected plant will be few and of very poor quality.
 The wilting roses will have spotted and wilted rose petals.